adarshdisale/mynewproject/README.md

 # mynewproject
-this is my first reA
+this is my first repo
 Author -adesh disale